 This code will print Can't overwrite an existing customized value and then setting is Some(5).
 In the first match arm, we don't need to match on or use the values inside either Some variant, but we do need to test for the case when setting_value and new_setting_value are the Some variant.
-In that case, we print why we're not changing setting value, and it doesn't get changed.
+In that case, we print the reason for not changing setting_value, and it doesn't get changed.